amundsen-io/amundsenfrontendlibrary/docs/examples/announcement_client.md

 This method will contain whatever custom logic is needed to collect announcements.
 The system within which they are stored can be anything that has programmatic access.

-Announcements could be collected from database (as in exemplary MySQLAnnouncementClient), kafka persistent topic, web rss feed, etc.
+Announcements could be collected from database (as in exemplary SQLAlchemyAnnouncementClient), kafka persistent topic, web rss feed, etc.

 See the following [`example_announcement_client`](https://github.com/lyft/amundsenfrontendlibrary/tree/master/amundsen_application/base/examples/example_announcement_client.py) for an example implementation of `base_announcement_client` and `get_posts()`.
 This example assumes a temporary sqlite database with no security, authentication, persistence or authorization configured.